dragonfruitnetwork/dragon6-assets/README.md

 It's our logo, there isn't really much more to say...

 ### Operator Icons
-These icons are resized and compressed editions of [Marcopixel's operator icons](https://github.com/marcopixel/r6-operatoricons/tree/master/static/icons/png)
+These icons are resized ~~and compressed~~ editions of [Marcopixel's operator icons](https://github.com/marcopixel/r6-operatoricons/tree/master/static/icons/png)
-> These are resized to 1400x1400 and used predominantly in the mobile app.
+> These are resized to 300x300 (and kept as `PNG` files) and used predominantly in the mobile app.
 This value may change in the near future to allow faster icon loading in the mobile app.
-These are licenced to us under the `Creative Commons Attribution 4.0 International` licence
+These are licenced under the `Creative Commons Attribution 4.0 International` licence

 ## Contributing
 If we've missed something or you have an improvement, create an issue or fork and merge it back with your proposed changes.

 ## Using our assets (it's free to setup)